 What is a Fund Administrator?

-In our observation, fund administration has different definitions to different people.
-At Nottingham, we view administration in a broader sense.
 A fund administrator oversees the day to day operations of a pooled investment fund so the portfolio manager or program sponsor can focus their energy on making investment decisions.

 Although the concept is straightforward, fund administration includes many moving pieces and tasks.
 Some funds do not require all the services and functions.